 BGP communities [RFC1997] are used by service providers for many purposes, including tagging of customer, peer, and geographically originated routes.
-Such tagging is typically used to control the scope of redistribution of routes within a providers network, and to it's customers and peers.
+Such tagging is typically used to control the scope of redistribution of routes within a providers network, and to its customers and peers.
 Communities are also used for a wide variety of other applications, such as allowing customers to set attributes such as LOCAL_PREF [RFC1771] by sending appropriate communities to their service provider.
 Other applications include signaling various types of VPNs (e.g., VPLS [VPLS]), and carrying link bandwidth for traffic engineering applications [EXTCOMM].

 With the advent of large scale BGP data collection [RIS, ROUTEVIEWS] (and associated research), it has become clear that the geographical and topological information, as well as the relationship the provider has to the source of a route (e.g., transit, peer, or customer), carried in such communities is essential for a deeper understanding of the global routing system.
 This document defines standard communities for export to BGP route collectors.
-These communities are not (necessarily) intended for internal use by service providers.
-Rather, they are meant to mirror the information that many service providers carry today, and to be a standardized representation of that information.
+These communities represent a significant part of information carried by service providers as of this writing, and as such could be useful for internal use by service providers.
+However, such use is beyond the scope of this memo.
+Finally, those involved in BGP data analysis are encouraged to verify with their data sources as to which peers implement this scheme (as there is a large amount of existing data as well as many legacy peerings).